 My best trade happened in June when I used my STA strategy to get more out of a winning position.
 I entered at a Fib retracement when I thought that the risk rally would reverse after the FOMC statement.
 I closed two short positions just above my original profit target and locked in a total of 280 pips.
 My thanks to those who gave their two cents!

 For the next few months, I’ll try to work on three resolutions.

 First, I should have a backup plan ready in case my orders don’t get triggered.
-Having a backup plan doesn’t mean that I enter at market though.
+Having a backup plan doesn’t mean that I enter the market though.
 I could jump in with a new risk ratio, or I could still decide to stay out.

 I should also work on increasing my position sizes.
 I could’ve made so much more than 2.43% in three months if only I had risked a bit more.
 Maybe I can start with 0.75% to 1.00% per trade?

 My last but not the least resolution is to keep on being patient.
 This applies to spotting setups, waiting for the price to hit my orders and profit-taking.
 I know it’s the simplest resolution out there, but somehow it’s also the hardest.
 Patience has worked for me in Q2, so I’ll try to replicate it in Q3.